 All direct service personnel are trained on, or demonstrate competency in:

+the principles and practices of resident-guided care;

+implementing a range of practices that promote a supportive and noncoercive environment and prevent the need for restrictive interventions;

 assessing needs in crisis situations;

-understanding special issues regarding age, gender identity/crisis, substance use and mental health conditions, developmental disabilities, and other needs typically presented by the service population;
+understanding special issues regarding age, gender identity, race, substance use and mental health disorders, developmental disabilities, and/or other needs typically presented by the service population;

+skills and strategies for engaging, partnering with, and supporting residents’ families;

 understanding the definitions of human trafficking (both labor and sex trafficking) and sexual exploitation, and identifying potential victims;

-procedures for responding to residents who run away;
+procedures for responding to residents who run away; and

-interventions for addressing the acute needs of victims of trauma; and
+interventions for addressing the treatment needs of residents who have experienced trauma.

-collaborating with local law enforcement.

-RTX 2.08
+RTX 2.09

-Caseloads support the achievement of client outcomes, are regularly reviewed, and generally do not exceed 12 residents.
+Employee workloads support the achievement of positive outcomes for residents and families, and are regularly reviewed.

-Interpretation: Personnel who carry a caseload include the residential treatment center's milieu counselors, case managers, and/or child, youth, or adult care workers.
+Interpretation: The size of case managers’ caseloads may vary depending on the organization’s approach to service delivery, but should generally not exceed 12 residents/families.

-Examples: Factors that may be considered when determining caseloads include, but are not limited to:
+Examples: Factors that may be considered when determining workloads include, but are not limited to:

-the qualifications, competencies, and experience of the worker, including the level of supervision needed;
+the qualifications, competencies, and experience of personnel, including the level of supervision needed;

-case complexity and residents’ special circumstances;

-age, gender, and population characteristics;
+characteristics of the population the program is designed to serve;

+case complexity, including the special needs and circumstances of residents and families;

-case status and progress toward achievement of desired outcomes;
+case status, including progress toward achievement of desired outcomes;

+whether services are provided by multiple professionals or team members;

 the work and time required to accomplish assigned tasks and job responsibilities; and